855579762735/debian-server/readme.md

 We're prefixing `sudo` on the commands below since we're dealing with permissions.
 > If you're currently `root` you can skip `sudo`.

+Things you should determine yourself .. ( hopefully you just know what I'm doing. )
+> containedude = the username I chose for my unprivileged container user, this can be whatever you like.<br>
+> myuser = this is your username or it's ID, be sure to use your own username and ID in its place.<br>
+> docker_opt = the group name I chose for the shared group between myself and the unprivileged container user.<br>
+> /opt = the directory I chose to setup all this stuff.<br>

 ### Create an Unprivileged User
-Create the user that your docker containers will run as, enabled using either `user: ` in docker compose, or `--user` in docker run commands to spin up the containers.
-Note that not declaring a user in this way when starting containers will defaultly run them as the root user.
-You can pick a fun name for this user, I chose `containedude`.
+Create the user that your docker containers will run as, enabled using either `user: ` in docker compose, or `--user` in docker run.
 ```
 sudo useradd -u 1001 -M -s /usr/sbin/nologin containedude
 ```

 ### Create a Shared Group
-This group will become the shared space betweem you and the new container user, allowing containers to use their configs and directories while still maintaining you as the owner.
-Once again the actual name here doesn't matter, feel free to get creative and make it memorable.
-Just be careful the group doesn't already exist, an output of `sudo groups`.
+Becomes the shared space betweem you and the new container user, containers can read and write but you're the owner.
 ```
 sudo groupadd docker_opt
 ```

 ### Make Directories and set Permissions
-Before we connect `containedude` to `docker_opt`, we can make some folders and setup their permissions.
-The folder I am creating below exists already in most linux setups, so then you'd just have to modifiy its permissions.
-You don't have to use the directory I've chose below.
-Replace `myuser` with your username, an output of command `whoami`.<br><br>
+Before we connect `containedude` to `docker_opt`, we can make some folders and setup their permissions.<br><br>
-Creates the directory.
+Create the directory. `/opt` may already exist.
 ```
 sudo mkdir /opt
 ```
-Changes the group of the directory.
+Change the group of the desired directory.
 ```
 sudo chgrp -R docker_opt /opt
 ```
-Takes ownership and sets group of the directory.
+Take ownership and set the group of the desired directory.
 ```
 sudo chown -R myuser:docker_opt /opt
 ```
-Permits equal rights for group and owner of the directory.
+Permit equal rights for the group and owner of the desired directory.
 > The `770` represents the following permissions ..
 > <br>7 = rwx = file or foler owner granted read write executable permissions.
 > <br>7 = rwx = file or folder group granted read write executable permissions.